TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w5/AWS-11/AWS-11.md

 ### Overcome challenges
-lots and lots of clicking to see what happens and therefor making some mistakes, but it was fun.
+lots and lots of clicking to see what happens and therefor making some mistakes, but it was fun. also needed ALOT of patience for the stres test.

 ### Results